dipdup-io/dipdup/src/demo_substrate_events/README.md

 This project is based on [DipDup](https://dipdup.io), a framework for building featureful dapps.

 You need a Linux/macOS system with Python 3.12 installed.
-To install DipDup with `uv` use our installer:
+To install DipDup use `uv tool` or our installer script:

 ```shell
 curl -Lsf https://dipdup.io/install.py | python3